 I try to make myself as accessible to the parties as possible.
 Attorneys may contact my judicial assistant if a problem arises that I would likely be able to address through a brief status conference.

-This division has been scheduling and re-scheduling both evidentiary and non-evdidentiary hearings for remote appearances.
-We anticipate that remote appearances for most hearings will continue through at least the end of the year(and likely longer than that) and remote appearances for non-evidentiary hearings will continue indefinitely.
+This division has been scheduling both evidentiary and non-evdidentiary hearings for remote appearances.
+We anticipate that remote appearances for most hearings will continue through June 2021 and remote appearances for non-evidentiary hearings will continue indefinitely.
 I have begun transitioning to Court Connect.
 Please download the Microsoft Teams app rather than connecting through a web browser.

 For the rare in-person hearings, masks are required for all participants.
 For remote evidentiary hearings, there is no need to deliver a bench book to the division.

 You should be notified by minute entry regarding your specific hearings.
-These minute entries will also contain instructions on submitting exhibits.
-Many minute entries reference an email to which exhibits should be sent.
-The clerk's office has since released updated guidance as follows.
-For electronic and in-person exhibit submission, please visit, https://www.clerkofcourt.maricopa.gov/services/exhibits-submission.
+These minute entries will also contain instructions on submitting exhibits as follows: For electronic and in-person exhibit submission, please visit, https://www.clerkofcourt.maricopa.gov/services/exhibits-submission.
 The webpage will provide instructions and guidance for electronic submission as well as locations for in-person submission of exhibits.
 Questions about exhibits may be emailed to COCCRSExhibits-DT@Maricopa.Gov.

 In remote hearings, I typically do not take audio/visual exhibits.
 The best way to get those into the record is to "present" them at trial through the remote platform.
 Alternatively, I will allow parties to play the video or audio exhibit into the record using a separate device.